-Interest expense of A\$2,834 during the three months ended March 31, 2015 relates to 2.84% interest being charged on a short-term borrowing initiated in December 2014.
-In comparison, interest expense of A\$6,362 for the three months ended March 31, 2014 relates to 2.88% interest being charged on a short-term borrowing initiated in January 2014.
+Interest expense for the 2015 financial year relates to 2.84% interest being charged on a short-term borrowing initiated in December 2014.
+In comparison, interest expense for the 2014 relates to 2.88% interest being charged on a short-term borrowing initiated in January 2014.
 These short-term loans were taken out to fund our insurance premiums.